 The following guide to holistic health won’t tell you what kind of diet to follow or whether you need to take vitamins.
 It will instead help you experience your own innate wholeness – and your own inextricable connection to the universe – as you nurture your mind, body and spirit.

-can you buy synthroid over the counter The Body Is a Flowing River
+The Body Is a Flowing River

 Your body is not a structure; it is a river that never stays the same.
 In every moment, your body is changing, continuously exchanging its atoms and molecules with the rest of the universe. right now hundreds of thousands of chemical changes are taking place at the cellular level, transforming your body faster than you can change your clothes.
 These changes aren’t random but are focused on serving the purpose of moving life forward and preserving what’s best from the past.